Landlord Guide to Rental Property

 Give yourself a range with a high number and a low number.
 You don’t want to be greedy, but you want to cover your expenses (keep reading for more on this).
 No one wants to be a broke landlord!

 What Are Your Expenses?

 Mortgage: This is a regular payment and contributes to paying down the principal and the interest of the loan for the property.
 Mortgages can also include payments of taxes and insurances.
 Be clear on what your mortgage payment includes.

 Insurance: There are a handful insurance options for landlords.
 Check out these four types of insurances that are all about protecting your property.

-- Vacant Property Insurance: Vacant homes have a higher risk of damages such as vandalism, theft, arson, and unrepaired water leaks.
+- Vacant property insurance: Vacant homes have a higher risk of damage such as vandalism, theft, arson, and water leaks.
 If you know your rental property will be vacant for a long period of time, this policy will protect the property.
-Check your homeowners and landlord policies for a vacant property clauses.
+Check your homeowners and landlord policies for a vacant property clause.
 Some policies may protect a vacant property for 60 days, but then the property is left uninsured after that.
 Don’t get caught with your property unprotected!